shalu-chauhan121/amazon/README.md

 # amazon
-#uploading the webpage of amazon
+# the webpage of amazon